From the Cango Caves to the world’s highest bungee bridge, adventure awaits on this ...

 Heading our tour guides directive, the nine of us keep the conversation light.
 One of the Americans has taken it upon himself to make a new friend in me.
 Chatting with the Yankee, I ascertain that he is a math teacher who’s relocated to Nigeria.
 When I confess that this is my second wine tour with Wine Flies in as many weeks, the two Australians and Canadians join the conversation.

 Oom Samie se Winkel (Uncle Samie’s Shop) which opened in 1904, is our first visit.
-The historical store is bursting with South African knick knacks.
+The historic store is bursting with South African knick-knacks.
 Cheetah hides hang from the ceiling, vintage gramophones, coloured feathers, posters, newspaper clippings, and porcelain dolls adorn the creatively crammed space.
 The Aussies purchase safari hats, catch a quick smoke and we head over to Middelvlei Wine Farm for our first tasting.

 As we enter the gates of the wine estate, Terrence explains that the black Great Dane and Boerboel on the farm are called Merlot and Papsak (lining of box wine) respectively.
 “You don’t want to say ‘papsak’ to anyone in the Netherlands, it means fat ass to them,” Terrence says, much to the amusement of the Australians.